pyeventsourcing/eventsourcing/README.md

     domain_class = Example
 ```

-The event sourced repository needs an event store to save and retrieve domain
+The event sourced repository uses an event store object to save and retrieve domain
 events.
+We can directly use the event store class provided by the library.

-To support different kinds of sequences, and allow for different schemas,
+However, to support different kinds of sequences, and allow for different schemas,
-the event store has been designed to use a sequenced item mapper to map domain events
+the event store uses a sequenced item mapper to map domain events
-into sequenced items.

-The event store also uses an active record strategy to map between sequenced
+into sequenced items, and an active record strategy to map between sequenced
 items and a table in a database.

-The details have been made explicit so they can be easily replaced.
+The details have been made explicit so they
+can be easily replaced.

 ```python
 from eventsourcing.infrastructure.eventstore import EventStore